 Frequently asked questions:

-What types of eating disorders do you treat?
+What types of eating disorder treatment do you offer?

 How much are parents involved in the treatment?

 We welcome parent involvement, and we will contact the parents any time we need additional support from them.
 Depending on your child's needs and preferences, we will help guide you through this process to the extent desired.

 How long does it take to be recovered from an eating disorder?